 Table 3-5: Other Sites Site Name Location Integrity Description Sand Island Detention Camp Sand Island, Oʻahu Lacks Integrity/ Demolished The Sand Island Detention Camp opened on December 8, 1941 and operated for 15 months until March 1, 1943.
 At one point there were four separately fenced enclosures for internees, two for male Nikkei with 250 persons each, one for 40 females "of mixed races," and one for 25 male U.S. citizens and nationals of German and Italian ancestry.
 Most internees were sent to mainland internment camps; some were sent to Honouliuli Internment Camp once it was constructed.
 Today, no evidence of the internment camp remains.
 Wailua County Jail Wailua, Kauaʻi Lacks Integrity/ Destroyed The Wailua County Jail was the first place on Kaua'i where internees were assembled.
 The number of internees held there was approximately 65.
 The building was destroyed by a hurricane and replaced with a modern facility of several one-story buildings, now known as the Kaua'i Community Correctional Center.
 No buildings related to the internment history remain in that location.
-Waimea Jail Lihue, Kauaʻi Lacks Integrity/ Demolished At least ten Nikkei were incarcerated at the jail, including one Nikkei woman from Ni'ihau.
+Waimea Jail Līhuʻe, Kauaʻi Lacks Integrity/ Demolished At least ten Nikkei were incarcerated at the jail, including one Nikkei woman from Ni'ihau.
 It is believed that the jail has since been demolished.
 Its site is the current location of the county police and fire station in Waimea.
-Kaunakakai Jail and Courthouse Kalaheo vicinity, Kauaʻi Moved The few individuals of Japanese heritage from Molokai were likely jailed here before being transferred to the Maui County Jail and then to Oʻahu.
+Kaunakakai Jail and Courthouse Kalāheo vicinity, Kauaʻi Moved The few individuals of Japanese heritage from Moloka'i were likely jailed here before being transferred to the Maui County Jail and then to O'ahu.
 The Kaunakakai County Jail and courthouse are still standing but were moved offsite to a local park to make room for a new public library.
 Moved properties are generally not eligible for the National Register.
+Maui County Jail 600 Waiale Road, Wailuku, Maui Lacks Integrity/ Demolished The Maui County Jail, also called the Wailuku County Jail, was used to detain individuals of Japanese descent.
+It was called the "Detention Camp, Wailuku."
+The jail was demolished in 1970.